chrismdp/chrismdp.github.com/_posts/2015-07-22-sol-trader-will-be-at-egx.markdown

 space model: it's now possible to fly from one end of the Solar System to another, but it'll just take a (very) long time...

-Starting today, I'm adding jump gates back in to allow faster travel to and landing on the different planets.
-After that we'll put back the particles, AI ships, weapons and trading systems.
+This week, I've been adding jump gates back in to allow faster travel to and landing on the different planets, and I'm in the middle of adding particles back in.
+After that we'll put back the AI ships, weapons and trading systems.
 Finally I'll be balancing the interaction between characters, and adding simple missions.

 By the time EGX comes around, we should have a playable demo and a new Kickstarter campaign running to to raise funds for a marketing push.
 Spending